-Tracking tunnels were operated to assess the effectiveness of bait application.
+Tracking tunnels were operated to assess the effectiveness of baiting and trapping efforts.
 For this, we operated tracking tunnels before the implementation of the baiting program in bait station, IPM, and control plots, and we again repeated their operation following the completion of the baiting program.
 We determined efficacy through the following equation:

-(number of active tunnels after treatment/number of active tunnels before treatment) \times 100%
+$(1 - [number of active tunnels after treatment/number of active tunnels before treatment]) \times 100\%$

-We also were interested in assessing potential reinvasion following the completion of the initial baiting period.
-As such, we conducted additional assessments approximately two months following the completion of the baiting program, and again at the end of the trial period.
+We were also interested in assessing potential reinvasion following the completion of the initial baiting period.
+As such, we conducted additional assessments approximately two months following the completion of the baiting program and again at the end of the trial period.
 This generally occurred 5 months following the completion of the baiting program, although for Site 4, we were only able to conduct assessments for 2 months post-bait application for both Trials 1 and 2.